Struck713/image-to-ppm/README.md

 Currently, this program can convert JPG and PNG images to PPM.

+You can install the program using [Cargo](https://crates.io/crates/image-to-ppm), simply run: `cargo install image-to-ppm` and then you can use the command from your command line (assuming your Rust installation is correctly configured).

 ## Building

 You can build the project using the traditional `cargo build` command.
 If you need a release build, you can use `cargo build --release`.

 ## Usage